Updated on January 7th, 2021

 Trane is considered a top choice on the commercial product line of furnaces and thus their technological prowess is well known.
 For residential, they are pricier than our top two choices.

 Trane AFUE goes up to 97.3, while they never skimp on features in their lineup.
-You can plan to pay $1,400 and up for a Trane furnace, not including installation.
+You can plan to pay $1,500 and up for a quality Trane furnace, not including installation.

 Carrier AFUE ranges from 80 to 98, and their features are essentially identical to the Day & Night offerings.
 Still, there are many thousands of satisfied Carrier customers who enjoy having a unit that will last 20+ years.

-Plan to spend $1,350 and up for Carrier furnaces, not including installation.
+Plan to spend $1,500 and up for Carrier furnaces, not including the cost of professional installation.

-One final note, you can plan to spend more for installation on premium brands than the more affordable brands.
+One final note, you can plan to spend more for the installation on premium brands than what you would normally spend for the installation of a new gas furnace from more affordable brands.

-Part of this is the prestige factor that comes with being a ‘certified brand seller’ and the fact the market for premium furnaces allows for greater markup on those units.
+Part of this is the prestige factor that comes with being a ‘certified brand seller’.
+The market for premium furnaces allows for greater markup on those units.

-Thus a Day & Night basic furnace may cost around $2,000 installed, while the lowest you’ll likely find the Carrier basic model installed is $3000.
+Thus, a basic Day & Night furnace such as Performance 80 may cost between $2,500 and $3,500 installed, while the lowest you’ll likely find the Carrier basic model installed is $3,500 and up.